 The ICE Social Enterprise achieves impact through its three programs:

 - 20/20 Catalysts Program – the national clean energy capacity building program for Indigenous individuals from communities and organizations across Canada.

 - The ICE Network – a collaborative space for people working to advance Indigenous clean energy projects and Indigenous participation in the clean energy sector.

 - The Global Hub – an international initiative to build connections, share learnings, and promote cooperation among Indigenous groups globally.

-The ICE Social Enterprise is guided by an Indigenous Advisory Council which provides oversight and input to ensure programming brings the maximum about of benefits to Indigenous peoples.
+The ICE Social Enterprise is governed by a Board of Directors, along with an Executive & Advisory Council which provides oversight and input to ensure programming brings the maximum about of benefits to Indigenous peoples.